Argentine midterm primary tests Fernandez popularity

 Scioli is seen as more of a centrist than Fernandez and would be embraced by business leaders.

-The country has steady money inflows from soy, corn and wheat exports.
+Argentina has strong inflows from soy, corn and wheat exports.
 However, public spending has outpaced revenue as the October vote approaches.
 Going into the primary, central bank reserves are at $37 billion versus $45 billion a year ago.

-(Additional reporting by Guido Nejamkis; Editing by Kieran Murray and Eric Walsh)
+(Additional reporting by Guido Nejamkis; Editing by Kieran Murray, Xavier Briand and Jackie Frank)